 At Youngs Law, we can assist in the presentation and advocacy of your case to the Parole Board, and advance your argument even when there is no support for a progressive move.
 It may be that psychological evidence is presented to the board by a HMPPS instructed psychologist, however we can also challenge this evidence by way of the instruction of an independent psychologist.

 What Can We Help With?

 Youngs’ prison law solicitors regularly represent clients with the following sentences at Parole Oral Hearings:

 - Extended Sentences

 The test that must be met is whether your risk is manageable in the community, and whether there you are such a risk that your detention is proportionate to the high risk to the public.
 Depending on your sentence, the parole board can either direct you to remain in closed conditions, recommend your progression to open conditions, subject to approval by the Secretary of State for Justice, or direct your release.
 If they direct your release, there must be a suitable risk management plan in order to satisfy the Parole Board that you can be safely released into the community.

 Why Choose Our Prison Lawyers?

-In the Prison Law Department at Youngs Law, we have a wealth of extensively experienced Solicitors and Legal Executives who would be pleased to provide advice, assistance and advocacy for your category reviews.
-Our Solicitors and Legal Executives regularly go in front of the review board and advocate for client’s progressive move or open conditions, and obtain successful results.
+In the Prison Law Department at Youngs Law, we have a wealth of extensively experienced Solicitors and Legal Executives who would be pleased to provide advice, assistance and advocacy for your parole.
+Our Solicitors and Legal Executives regularly go in front of the parole board and advocate for client’s progressive move or open conditions, and successfully obtain successful results.